potatopal/hot_potato/README.md

 2. You do not want the potato.
 3. If you have the potato, you are now Couch Potato.
 4. To escape CouchLock, you should probably give someone else the potato.
-5. After 24 hours, the potato has rotted and you are now free to make more food is potato.
+5. After 24 hours, the potato has rotted and you are now free to make more food is potato. {this is under construction}

+# Characteristics of Potatoes
+1. All minted potatoes are unique (have a unique identifier)